World Bank's Kim abruptly resigns to join infrastructure firm

 Nonetheless, the Treasury backed a $13 billion capital increase for the World Bank last year, which imposed some lending and management reforms, including some caps to the rate of salary increases.

-Reporting by David Lawder; Editing by Susan Thomas and Marguerita Choy
+Reporting by David Lawder; Editing by Susan Thomas, Marguerita Choy and Richard Chang